Midwexican

 I want crispy skin...
 How can I get crispy skin from a turkey breast cooked in the Instant Pot?

 The only real downside to cooking a bone-in, skin-on turkey breast in a pressure cooker is that the skin won't exactly be crisp when it finishes cooking.
 To get that crispy skin you'll have to broil it in your oven as a final finishing touch.
-I recommend broiler for 5 minutes, but check after 2-3 minutes.
+I recommend broiling for 5 minutes, but check after 2-3 minutes.
 Broiler cook times can vary and I'd hate for you to burn the skin.

 How do I know for sure that my turkey has finished cooking?

 If you want to be super extra careful, take the temperature of your turkey after it cooks.
 To be considered safe, the recommended internal temperature turkey breast must reach is at least 165°F (74°C) in the thickest part to ensure it is fully cooked.
+If you see 160 when you remove the lid, rest assured that carry-over cooking will get you to the safe internal temperature recommended.

 More Easy Instant Pot Recipes